Markus Spiske / Unsplash

 Don't have an account?
 Sign up!

-Pratham Mittal about 3 years ago
+Pratham Mittal over 3 years ago

 why would the seller agree in the first place if revenue is already more and you are just paying a certain percentage back to him, what's the catch here

-Justin Yang about 3 years ago
+Justin Yang over 3 years ago

 @mittal.pratham0910 Probably because if the company did implode, that you are on the hook for the remaining payments - the seller is effectively de-risked slightly (although still exposed to you defaulting) and also doesn't have to take operational/execution risk (i.e. they'd like to exit out of the business).